Highlights and updates

 It’s unclear whether the Murray-Alexander bill will pass in the Senate and the House, and whether President Trump will sign it.
 If it is enacted, it would provide CSR funding for 2018, but it’s unlikely at this point that rates could be revised again in time for the start of open enrollment on November 1.
 If premiums ultimately end up being too high for 2018 (which would not be the case in North Dakota, since they’ve based premiums on the assumption that CSR funding will continue), consumers would be reimbursed via MLR rebates starting in 2019.

 North Dakota exchange and the Trump Administration

 There is considerable uncertainty about the future of the ACA and the stability of the individual health insurance market under the Trump Administration.
-House Republicans passed the American Health Care Act (AHCA) in early May, although it faces a challenging future in the Senate, where lawmakers are writing their own version of the bill.
-If enacted, the AHCA would change or repeal numerous ACA provisions.
+Republicans in Congress tried throughout 2017 to repeal the ACA, although their efforts fell short.

-But even if the AHCA isn’t enacted, the stability of the insurance markets is in question.
+But even with no legislation to repeal the ACA, the stability of the insurance markets is in question.
 Two pressing issues for insurers are the enforcement of the individual mandate, and continued federal funding for cost-sharing reductions.
-The Trump Administration has called for relaxed enforcement of the individual mandate, and the AHCA would eliminate the penalty altogether, retroactive to the start of 2016.
-Trump has also threatened on more than one occasion to withhold cost-sharing reduction funding as a means of getting Democrats to negotiate on health care reform (funding for cost-sharing reductions is the subject of an ongoing lawsuit, which has been pended until August; Trump could still opt to cut off funding before then).
+The Trump Administration has called for relaxed enforcement of the individual mandate, and announced in October 2017 that funding for cost-sharing reductions (CSR) would end immediately.

 2017: lower prices and higher enrollment, both in contrast with most of the rest of the country